4/24/2025

 Joel

-All right, good morning, everyone.
+All right.
+Good morning, everyone.
 As usual, dive straight into the EBIT of 778 million in the quarter, which is up 14% compared to last year.
-Financial net in the quarter amounted to 131 million, same level as in Q4 and 10 million below Q1 last year on the back of lower rates, despite higher net debt levels.
-So the way it's been now, base rates are approximately one and a half percent lower compared to a year ago.
+Financial net in the quarter amounted to 131 million, same level as in Q4, and 10 million below Q1 last year on the back of lower rates, despite higher net debt levels.
+The way it's been now, base rates are approximately 1.5% lower compared to a year ago.
 On the tax side, we report 165 million in the quarter, which is 25% in line with last year.
-All in all, resulting in a net profit of 482 million compared to 408 last year.
-And if you move over them to our EPS, we report 0.94 crowns, which is 20% up compared to last year, which we think is a very nice number in combination of good growth and stable margins and good development on our financial expenses.
-On the cash flow side, we continue to deliver a solid operational cash flow of 450 million approximately, despite the seasonal buildup of 340 million in net working capital, which is in line with our expectations.
-And as Christopher mentioned here, in the beginning, I still like to point out that Q1 is the quarter that we are building up inventory for Q1.
-And we are building up inventory for the high season as well as gradually building AR as we went going into this high season.
-On the next slide here, you see that we have now delivered positive cash flow for seven consecutive quarters.
-And we are happy about the level in Q1.
-And this is where we should be now when we have a more stabilized supply situation compared to in Q22 and Q23.
-Finally, shortly on leverage, our leverage ratio measured as net debt to EBITDA, excluding leasing and pension was sequentially stable at 1.8, which is 0.2 above last year.
-And net debt is 1.6 billion higher than a year ago and related to the acquisitions that we have closed over the last 12 months.
+All in all, resulting in a net profit of 482 million compared to the 408 last year.
+And if you move over then to Our EPS, we report 0.94 crowns, which is 20% up compared to last year, which we think is a very nice number in combination of good growth and stable margins and good development on our financial expenses.
+On the cash flow side, we continue to deliver a solid operational cash flow of 450 million approximately, despite the seasonal buildup of 340 million in networking capital, which is in line with our expectations.
+And as Christopher mentioned here in the beginning, I still like to point out that Q1 is the quarter that we are building up inventory for the high season, as well as building AR as we went going into this high season.
+On the next slide here you see that we have now delivered positive cash flow for seven consecutive quarters and we are happy about the level in Q1 and this is where we should be now when we have a more stabilized stabilized supply situation compared to in 22 and 23.
+Finally, shortly on leverage, our leverage ratio measured as net debt to EBITDA, excluding leasing and pension, was sequentially stable at 1.8, which is 0.2 above last year.
+And net debt is 1.6 billion higher than a year ago than related to the acquisitions that we have closed over the last 12 months.

 speaker